Don’t miss a single bonus

 A not-insignificant part of the glamour behind Formula One could actually be attributed to the dozens of brands and sponsors that have allowed the sport to flourish and expand the way that it has.
 Many such sponsors have come and gone as the sport continued to evolve over the years.

-Recently, however, sports betting and online casino partnerships have officially entered Formula One, most notably in the 2020 season when 188Bet was signed on as a betting partner for Asia.
+Recently, however, sports betting and casino gambling partnerships have officially entered Formula One, most notably in the 2020 season when 188Bet was signed on as a betting partner for Asia.
 This move has elicited a lot of concerns about its negative influence on the sport and its fans.

 But was it actually all that bad?
 In this article, we will be looking at the history of Formula One and the events leading up to sports betting's entry into the sport to find out.